-The register of members of the Company will be closed from Thursday, 2 September 2010 to Monday, 6 September 2010, both days inclusive, during which period no transfer of shares of the Company will be registered.
-In order to qualify for entitlement to the proposed final dividend for the year ended 31 March 2010 and for attending and voting at the 2010 AGM, unregistered holders of shares of the Company should ensure that all share transfer documents accompanied by the relevant share certificates must be lodged with the Company's branch share registrar in Hong Kong, Computershare Hong Kong Investor Services Limited, at Shops 1712-1716, 17th Floor, Hopewell Centre, 183 Queen's Road East, Wanchai, Hong Kong, for registration not later than 4:30 p.m. on Wednesday, 1 September 2010.
+The 2011 AGM is scheduled to be held on Monday, 5 September 2011.
+For determining the entitlement to attend and vote at the 2011 AGM, the register of members of the Company will be closed from Thursday, 1 September 2011 to Monday, 5 September 2011, both days inclusive, during which period no transfer of shares of the Company will be registered.
+In order to be eligible to attend and vote at the 2011 AGM, unregistered holders of shares of the Company should ensure that all share transfer documents accompanied by the relevant share certificates must be lodged with the Company's branch share registrar in Hong Kong, Computershare Hong Kong Investor Services Limited, at Shops 1712-1716, 17th Floor, Hopewell Centre, 183 Queen's Road East, Wanchai, Hong Kong, for registration not later than 4:30 p.m. on Wednesday, 31 August 2011.